RPI-WCL/pilots/README.md

 	var0, var1, ... varn \r\n   [first line of file]
 	space:time:v0,...,vn \r\n   [all other lines]

-space and time are specified as points (ex: x,y, or t), or ranges (ex: x0~x1, t0~t1).
+* space and time are specified as points (ex: x,y, or t), or ranges (ex: x0~x1, t0~t1).

-Simulation mode, as opposed to real-time mode, relies on a different algorithm that uses simulated time.
+* Simulation mode, as opposed to real-time mode, relies on a different algorithm that uses simulated time.
 When running a PILOTS application in simulation mode, the -Dtimespan=<tb~te> (where tb and te are both timestamps) argument must be specified.

-See $PILOTS_HOME/pilots/data for example input files.
+* See $PILOTS_HOME/pilots/data for example input files.

 5. Running examples
 ----------------------------------------------------------------------------------------------

-There are several test scripts under *$PILOTS_HOME/pilots/examples directory* to simulate experiments shown in the [QUeST 2012 workshop paper](http://wcl.cs.rpi.edu/papers/quest2012.pdf).
+* There are several test scripts under *$PILOTS_HOME/pilots/examples directory* to simulate experiments shown in the publications.
-Please note that there have been syntax changes in the PILOTS language since the QUeST paper, so the *.plt files look different.
+Please note that there have been syntax changes in the PILOTS language since the earlier papers, so the *.plt files look different.

 * Twice